 The risk of psychosis, euphoria, and addiction has been linked to THC (delta-9-tetra- hydrocannabinol) (D'Souza, Perry et al. 2004, D'Souza, Abi-Saab et al. 2005, D'Souza, Sewell et al. 2009).
 Most of the marijuana sold ‘on the streets’ to youth today has high levels of THC, ranging from 14% upwards to about 30%.
 These relatively high concentrations of THC are generally associated with hydroponically grown plants.
 The THC content is about four to six times the concentration found in marijuana plant strains, including for hashish oil, tested in the 60s and 70s (e.g., in the 60’s the THC content was upwards of 5%).

 There are many other important chemicals in marijuana to also consider.
 The cannabidiol content of marijuana sold ‘on the streets’ to teens today has traditionally been relatively low, typically less than 2%.
 Cannabidiol does not cause psychosis and is not associated with euphoria.
 It has been found to have antipsychotic properties.
 The THC/cannabidiol concentrations have important implications for psychosis risk.
 Many people are not aware of the changes in the chemical structure of the marijuana sold today in Canada.
 As a result, many young people underestimate the ill health effects of marijuana.
-Many youths who use marijuana regularly are inadvertently putting themselves at risk for developing psychosis, but they are unaware of this concern.
+Many youth who use marijuana regularly are inadvertently putting themselves at risk for developing psychosis, but they are unaware of this concern.

 Many young people who have already developed a psychotic disorder may be putting themselves at risk of relapse of psychosis if they continue to use, even when they are in treatment (Archie and Gyömörey 2009, Dawe, Geppert et al. 2011).
 Data gathered from EPI programs in Ontario has shown that 58% of young people who developed a first episode of psychosis had used cannabis (a rate of use not significantly different from the Canadian population).
 Furthermore 9% of these first episode psychosis patients met criteria for cannabis use disorder (Archie, Rush et al. 2007).